Aashish28/Sapui5/README.md

 SAPUI5 Projects

-Changes in read me file 1
+Changes in read me file with new script